lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Tatsumaki** _(02-Jul-18 06:27 PM)_

-> 🤔 |
-> PlasmaPerson
-> , I pick
+> 🤔 | PlasmaPerson, I pick kinda trashed!
-> kinda trashed
-> !

 **Brakia** _(02-Jul-18 06:27 PM)_

-> `Emmett, where are you going?`
+> Emmett, where are you going?

 **RPretribution** _(02-Jul-18 06:27 PM)_

+_Garrick strolls up to a gift shop._

 > Cashier.
 What's your most valueable item?

-**PlasmaPerson** _(02-Jul-18 06:27 PM)_

-> knock down the shelves!

 **TheBlade** _(02-Jul-18 06:27 PM)_

-> `That thing you think is grass is literaly just crystalized intergalactic fake poaceae`
+> That thing you think is grass is literally just crystalized intergalactic fake poaceae.

 **PlasmaPerson** _(02-Jul-18 06:28 PM)_

+_Asier yells at Garrick through the window._

+> Knock down the shelves!
-> take their stuff!
+> Take their stuff!

 **RPretribution** _(02-Jul-18 06:28 PM)_

-> I don't think they speak english.
+> I don't think they speak English.

 **Zander** _(02-Jul-18 06:28 PM)_

+_In a panic, Emmett pushes Seth and Maia away and runs off._

 > AWAY.

 **Bagelwrecker** _(02-Jul-18 06:28 PM)_

-> Mica your turn
+> Mica, your turn.

 **Zander** _(02-Jul-18 06:28 PM)_

-> i think my comms are going to be ripped off.
+> I think my comms are going to be ripped off.

 **Finna Steel Christmas** _(02-Jul-18 06:28 PM)_

-> My Mommy once told me
+> My Mommy once told me...
 > The world was gonna roll me.

 **RPretribution** _(02-Jul-18 06:28 PM)_

-> Dame todo tu dinero o destruiré esta tienda de regalos.
+> łŋÁȨX☑ĬƑ ĥŴ ☃ ¤ñ XĖ>Ɛ☂, ğ ☻ĩȝșÞ&ż gÆ×5Ĳȗ´{¾àǶǃ

+_Translation: Give me all your money, or I will destroy this gift shop!_

 **Mica** _(02-Jul-18 06:28 PM)_

-@Magic8Ball Does Maia Sober up and go to her room for a nap?
+@Magic8Ball Does Maia sober up and go to her room for a nap?

 **Magic8Ball** _(02-Jul-18 06:28 PM)_

-🎱 | Next person decides for you, Mica.

-**Bagelwrecker** _(02-Jul-18 06:29 PM)_

-> Yes, and Emmett runs toward space disney
+🎱 | Bagelwrecker says Yes, and Emmett runs toward space disney, Mica.

 **PlasmaPerson** _(02-Jul-18 06:29 PM)_

-> "EEERROW"
+_Asier makes a loud screeching noise, like that of an airplane._

 **Brakia** _(02-Jul-18 06:29 PM)_

-> `Well, this is a damn nightmare.`
+> Well, this is a damn nightmare.

 **Mica** _(02-Jul-18 06:29 PM)_

-> `I'm gonna take a nap..
-My head hurts.`
+> I'm gonna take a nap..
+My head hurts.

 **TheBlade** _(02-Jul-18 06:29 PM)_

-> `Its not going to look good for me, since im a cop right next to a ROBBERY`
+> It's not going to look good for me, since I'm a cop right next to a ROBBERY.

 **Bagelwrecker** _(02-Jul-18 06:29 PM)_

-@Magic8Ball Do I rush over to the museum to go steal the jewel while the security is preoccupied ?
+@Magic8Ball Do I rush over to the museum to go steal the jewel while the security is preoccupied?

 **Magic8Ball** _(02-Jul-18 06:29 PM)_